jpegleg/badger-chainz/README.md

 the blockchain, but uses the FIFO for the access.log and just writes all of the log data encrypted to badger-weblog_access.log.$stamp.enc

 The install scripts do not expect you to use badger-chainz blockchain AND badger-weblog, one or the other.
 You can modify the scripts to run both if you really want to, but the design is to use badger-chainz-secret-mode if you want both together.

+And if you just don't want to have logs stored and want to be able to leverage the FIFO

+rm -f /var/log/nginx/access.log && mkfifo /var/log/nginx/access.log
+rm -f /var/log/httpd/access.log && mkfifo /var/log/httpd/access.log
+rm -f /var/log/apache2/access.log && mkfifo /var/log/apache2/access.log

+You might just do that to create privacy for your users and not store any log files.
+Then if you need to debug, you can attach a SEC process or simply cat the FIFO.